-The service is available 7am -8pm (Monday -Thursday), 7am to 7pm on Friday and 8:30am to 3pm on a Saturday.
-The clinic is closed on Sundays and patients who need to contact the clinic outside of the core business hours are given out of hours contact details.
+The service is available 7am -8pm (Monday -Thursday), 7am to 7pm on Friday.
+The clinic is closed on weekends and patients who need to contact the clinic outside of the core business hours are given out of hours contact details.